oauth-wg/draft-ietf-oauth-attestation-based-client-auth/draft-ietf-oauth-attestation-based-client-auth.md

 A trie (also called prefix tree), or a patricia trie (also called radix tree) is a RECOMMENDED data structures to implement such a mechanism.

+## Key resolution and Trust Management

+Concrete mechanisms in regards to trust management and key resolution are out of scope of this specification.
+The following recommendations are made for specifications, profiles, or ecosystems that are planning to build on top of Attestation-Based Client Authentication:

+### Attestation Creation

+The concrete mechanism on how information about the state of a Client is collected by the Client Attester and the Attestation issued to the Client Instance is out of scope of this specification.
+It is important to note that the decision made by the CLient Attester can be based upon a combination of different statemetns and available information, it does not have to be a single statement, or a single flow.

+###

 # Privacy Considerations

 ## Client Instance Tracking Across Authorization Servers